Zadock Pratt: Legacy as a Congressman

-Later life and death
+Later life

 In 1856, Zadock Pratt, at 66 years old, met a teenage Jay Gould, and hired him to survey a tanning site in Pennsylvania.
 Gould found large tracts of hemlock forest for sale, which impressed Pratt, who then made Gould a partner and manager of the new tannery.
 By another account, Gould decided that he wanted to build a tannery, found a site, and then sought out Pratt's assistance.

 There was $120,000 capital for the project, all of which came from Pratt.
 He left the tannery to Gould, which expanded rapidly, and the surrounding settlement was called Gouldsboro (also spelled Gouldsborough).
 However, Pratt became dissatisfied with the returns on his investment, and was concerned that Gould was embezzling.
 Gould had become acquainted with Charles M. Leupp, a rich merchant from New York City, and had convinced Leupp to loan him the money to buy out Pratt's share.
 Gould offered Pratt $60,000 for his share of the tannery, which Pratt accepted, transferring Pratt's stake to Leupp.

 In 1861, Pratt donated to Prattsville the 20 acre where Pratt Rock now is.

 Death

 Pratt became ill with a fever while he and his wife were visiting relatives in Bergen, New Jersey, which had recently been annexed by Jersey City.
-While recovering he fell down stairs and broke his thigh.
-He died due to the injury on April 5, 1871.
+While recovering he fell down stairs and broke one of his femurs.
+He died due to the injury on April 6, 1871.
 He is buried in the City Cemetery in Prattsville.
 Pratt Rock depicts his life through a series of stone carvings.
 His former home at Prattsville, the Zadock Pratt House, was listed on the National Register of Historic Places in 1986, and has operated as a house museum since 1959.